 In PersonFull Time50Hours/week20 Seats

 The Web Development Part-time course meets Tuesdays, Thursdays and Saturdays with additional online coursework over a period of 6 months.
 The course takes you from introductory programming concepts to clean coding principles, building interactive websites and using APIs.
 At the end you'll demo a final project, participate in coding challenges and meet prospective employers at hiring week.

 Application Deadline:May 12, 2017

 - Financing options available* with competitive interest rates.
 Skills Fund + Climb Credit

 - $1,000 Scholarship for women.

 - Basic programming skills, basic algorithms and notions of object oriented programming.

 - Prep Work

-- 60 hours of online content that you'll have to complete in order to reach the required level at the next module.
+- 40-50 hours of online content that you'll have to complete in order to reach the required level when the course begins/

 Web Development Bootcamp (Full-time)